William Willshire (policeman): Alice Springs posting

 In 1878, he joined the South Australian Police Force and was posted to Alice Springs four years later.
 By 1883, he was promoted to first-class mounted constable, and then took charge of a native police force consisting of six men, investigating incidents such as cattle spearing.

 In 1886, he established the police station at Heavitree Gap.
 He also built a short-lived outpost at Boggy Hole near Hermannsburg.
 It was closed after three chained prisoners were shot in the back by police while allegedly escaping.

-By 1890, he was responsible for more than 13 deaths of Aboriginal people, although that number may have been higher due to poor documentation of incidents.
+By 1890, he was responsible for the deaths of more than 13 Aboriginal people, although that number may have been higher due to poor documentation of incidents.

 Murder trial

 In 1891 Willshire's men attacked a group of sleeping Aboriginal people camped at Tempe Downs Station, killing two.
-The incident was investigated by the then Sub-Protector of Aborigines, Frank Gillen.
+The incident was investigated by Frank Gillen, the Sub-Protector of Aborigines.
 Upon his recommendation, Willshire was the first policeman charged with murder, and stood trial in Port Augusta.
-Pastor Kempe of Hermannsburg Mission helped Gillen to bring him to justice.
+Pastor Hermann Kempe of Hermannsburg Mission helped Gillen to bring him to justice.